 A perfect example of this is my underwear.

 A couple of years ago I became very concerned about global capitalism in general, and the garment industry in particular, and, being the stubborn and soap-boxy kind of person that I am, completely stopped buying clothes.
 About a year later, I started buying clothes again but only at thrift stores.
 About a year after that, Nick did my laundry one day and said, “Can I please buy you some underwear?

 To which I replied, “Absolutely not.
 You may not buy me any underwear, because underwear is made in sweatshops, and I don’t believe in sweatshops, and we’re not giving those rat bastards a single penny to carry on their nefarious actions overseas.”

 He said, “Huh.”

-And then he said, “Well, then, can I make you some underwear?”
+And then there was some silence, but not very much, before he said, “Can I make you some underwear?”

 I didn’t object to that.
 Here’s how he did it.